 Search Contact and Reunion Services

-Post-Adoption Search Contact and Reunion Services (PASCRS) are designed to enable people that have been separated from birth relatives to reconnect.
+Adoption Search Contact and Reunion Services (ASCARS) are designed to enable people that have been separated from birth relatives to reconnect.
+Applicants are encouraged to read the Fact Sheet and Overview to determine their eligibility for services.

 The Mutual Consent Voluntary Adoption Registry (MCVAR)

-The first component of PASCRS is the Mutual Consent Voluntary Adoption Registry, also called “the registry”.
+The first component of Adoption Search Contact and Reunion Services (ASCARS) is the Mutual Consent Voluntary Adoption Registry (MCVAR), also called “the registry”.
 This is a passive listing of adult adoptees, birth parents and birth siblings that are looking to reconnect.
-When an PASCRS application is received the information is entered into MCVAR.
+When an ASCARS application is received the information is entered into MCVAR.
 If a match is found it is first verified to confirm the connection; then both parties are notified and contact is facilitated.
-The registry has been in place since 1986 and has over 4,100 names in it, however there are not many matches made.
+The registry has been in place since 1986 and has over 5,000 names in it, however there are not many matches made.
+A complete application must still be submitted in order to be considered for inclusion in the registry.

 Search Services

-The second component of PASCRS is search service.
-This is when efforts are made to identify, locate and engage the sought individual.
+The second component of ASCARS are the search services.
+This is when efforts are made to identify, locate and engage the sought individual(s).
 There are a few alternative approaches to identifying relatives.
 The most direct way is by finding the adoption record.
 If the adoption was facilitated by an agency then the organization’s records usually have identifying information.
 The process is expedited when the facilitating agency is known.

 Some adoptions are not facilitated by an agency but rather an independent lawyer.
 In this circumstance the court record generally has needed information to identify birth relatives.
 There are many jurisdictions in Maryland.
 Each one has its own way of categorizing and storing adoption records.
 It is very helpful when registrants are able to identify the court where the adoption was finalized and the adoption case number.